-- (1) The amounts in this column reflect the aggregate grant date fair value of each option award granted during the fiscal year, as computed in accordance with FASB ASC Topic 718.
+(1) The amounts in this column reflect the aggregate grant date fair value of each option award granted during the fiscal year, as computed in accordance with FASB ASC Topic 718.
 Additionally, for certain officers indicated in the following footnotes, the amounts in this column also reflect the aggregate incremental fair value of all option awards modified during the fiscal year, as computed in accordance with FASB ASC Topic 718.
-The valuation methodologies and assumptions used in determining such amounts are described in Note 10 to our financial statements included in our annual report on Form 10-K as filed on March 7, 2016.
-The table below lists the aggregate number of shares and additional information with respect to the outstanding option awards held by each of our officers as of December 31, 2015. - (2) This amount represents the sum of (i) \$1,681,229, the aggregate grant date fair value of an option award granted on April 1, 2015, when Dr. Taglietti began serving in his capacity as Chief Executive Officer, and (ii) \$8,833, the aggregate incremental fair value of an option award granted on January 1, 2015, when Dr. Taglietti received non-employee director compensation in the form of an option grant.
+The valuation methodologies and assumptions used in determining such amounts are described in Note 10 to our financial statements included in our annual report on Form 10-K as filed on March 13, 2017.
+The table below lists the aggregate number of shares and additional information with respect to the outstanding option awards held by each of our officers as of December 31, 2016.

+- (2) Dr. Taglietti became our Chief Executive Officer effective, April 1, 2015. - (3) Mr. Francois became our Chief Financial Officer effective November 1, 2015. - (4) Dr. Angulo became our Chief Medical Officer effective June 1, 2015. - (5) This amount represents life insurance premiums paid by us in the amount of \$1,290, a match of contributions to our 401(k) savings plan, disability insurance premiums paid by us and commuting expenses paid by us. - (6) This amount represents the sum of (i) \$1,681,229, the aggregate grant date fair value of an option award granted on April 1, 2015, when Dr. Taglietti began serving in his capacity as Chief Executive Officer, and (ii) \$8,833, the aggregate incremental fair value of an option award granted on January 1, 2015, when Dr. Taglietti received non-employee director compensation in the form of an option grant.
 The grant date fair value per share of the April 1, 2015, option award was \$5.09 and the grant date fair value per share of the January 1, 2015, option award was \$5.32.